iltar/blog-articles/published/symfony-security-roles-vs-voters.md

 ## Creating a Voter

 The solution is rather simple, create a voter.
-The easiest way to create a voter is by [extending the `Voter`][7] that Symfony provides already.
-There's a view things we need to decide before making the class:
+The easiest way to create a voter is by [extending the `Voter`][7] that Symfony already provides.
+There's a few things you need to decide before making the class:
  - What will it vote on, or the attribute, what should it be called?
- - Do we have a subject or not?
+ - Do you have a subject or not?
  - What would give it access?

-First off we start by making a class:
+First off you start by making a class:

 ```php
 <?php